Differentiate Between Prejudice And Stereotype

 The core difference between stereotypes and prejudice lies in their nature:

 Stereotypes can exist without prejudice.
 Someone might hold a stereotype about a group without necessarily feeling negatively towards them.
-For example, someone might believe the stereotype that "librarians are quiet" without harboring any animosity towards librarians.
+To give you an idea, someone might believe the stereotype that "librarians are quiet" without harboring any animosity towards librarians.

-However, prejudice almost always involves some form of stereotyping.
-The negative attitude is often based on and reinforced by pre-existing stereotypes.
+Even so, prejudice almost always involves some form of stereotyping.
+So the negative attitude is often based on and reinforced by pre-existing stereotypes.
 The stereotype provides the framework, while the prejudice provides the negative emotional and behavioral response.

 Consider this scenario: